 accordance with the Paperwork Reduction Act of 1995.
 The information

-public comment was received on this information collection.
+public comment period.
+No comments were received by the INS on this

 The purpose of this notice is to allow an additional 30 days for

 public comments.
 Comments are encouraged and will be accepted until